Porsche Panamera: Publicity

 On 20 April 2007, a spy video of the Porsche Panamera became available on the Internet.

 In September 2008, Porsche released the first teaser image for the Panamera.
 In early October 2008, an undisguised Panamera was captured on film in Busan, South Korea.

 On 28 November 2008, Porsche sent a mailer containing two photos of the Panamera which were labeled as "the first official images of the Porsche Panamera" with an invitation to have online access to Porsche USA's website.

 On 19 April 2009, Porsche finally unveiled the Porsche Panamera sedan to the public at the 2009 Shanghai Auto Show.
 One of the highlights of the Panamera's debut was fitting the car in the freight elevator of the Shanghai World Financial Center and sending it to the skyscraper's 94th floor.

 An estate version concept of the Panamera was introduced at the 2012 Paris Motor Show called Sport Turismo.
 Powered by an advancement of Porsche's current hybrid system utilized in the Panamera S Hybrid, the Sport Turismo concept's new "e-Hybrid" system uses the 333-horsepower, supercharged 3.0-litre V6 and a 95-horsepower electric motor for 416 combined horses and a 30-kilometer electric range.
 As opposed to the current production system, this e-Hybrid setup prioritizes all-electric motivation unless the driver instructs the car otherwise.
 The Sport Turismo is technically a plug-in hybrid since the lithium-ion battery pack can be fully charged in as little as 2.5 hours when plugged into a wall outlet.
 Porsche declares that the combined powertrain is proficient for 0–62 mph acceleration in less than six seconds, and that the Sport Turismo can exceed 80 mph while running purely on electric power.
-In 2010, a variant for Taxis named "Taxamera" was created.